Congratulations! You won!

 7. Spider Solitaire has a distinct scoring system.
 You start with a score of 500, and every move (including undos) subtracts 1 point from your score.
 Also, whenever you assemble a full stack and the cards are transferred to a foundation field, you will receive 100 points.
 As a result, the objective of the game is to put all cards in the foundation fields using the least possible number of moves.
 It also follows that undoing a move is allowed, and is treated the same as any other move.
 Undoing moves is especially useful when you play at higher difficulty levels.

 8. It is important to keep building sequential stacks, especially with cards of the same color.
 It is also important to uncover as many cards as possible - even if this sometimes means creating stacks with multiple colors.
 Draw cards from the stock only when there are no more useful moves left, or when the moves that are left are certain to bring mess, rather than order.
-Finally - and this is very important for higher difficulties - clear one of the tableaus as soon as possible.
-Having an empty tableau greatly increases your ability to sort cards in other tableaus, as you can use it to temporarily store any card or stack of cards.
+Finally - and this is very important for higher difficulties - clear one of the columns as soon as possible.
+Having an empty column greatly increases your ability to sort cards in other columns, as you can use it to temporarily store any card or stack of cards.

 The game is played in three variants, which have varying difficulty levels.